Last Updated on January 1, 2023

 Shiba Inus come in four color variants, with a red-colored coat being the most popular.
 Their thick double coat has a soft undercoat and stiff outer coat, giving them a teddy bear-like appearance.

-Some of their most striking characteristics include their fluffy, curled tail, pointy ears, and a smiley face.
+Some of their most striking characteristics include their fluffy, curled tails, pointy ears, and smiley faces.
 These adorable looks are matched with a feisty, independent personality.

 They make great family dogs as they are good with children and can also be fierce watchdogs.
 However, do be warned, they are known to be stubborn!